Bovi-analytics/VeerkrachtNextMilk/README.md

 # Repository for nextMilk prediction of Veerkracht

+## About

+This repository contains data to validate the next milk predictions from the Veerkracht VLAIO project.
+Please request write access to the repository via m.m.hostens@uu.nl

 ## The dataset

 In the './Data/' folder a dataset of individual cow milk recording events of 100 farms has been collected.